-Distributed training is widely used for accelerating LLM training, and there exist several parallel training strategies.

-\textbf{Data Parallelism.} Data Parallelism (DP) assigns training input of sequences to different devices in a DP group, where the model states (parameters, gradients, and optimizer states) are duplicated and gradients need to be reduced to ensure mathematical consistency.
-To alleviate the overhead of model states, sharded data parallelism (SDP) techniques (e.g., DeepSpeed-ZeRO~\cite{DBLP:deepspeed-zero} and PyTorch FSDP~\cite{DBLP:pytorch-fsdp}) further partition model states across devices.
-Accordingly, gather and scatter communications are introduced to obtain complete parameters required for LLM's execution and reduce gradients, respectively.
-The gather and scatter communications in SDP can be overlapped with computation.

-\textbf{Tensor Parallelism.} Tensor Parallelism (TP)~\cite{DBLP:megatron} partitions weight matrices of linear projection along rows or columns in FFN and attention layers.
-An all-reduce communication is performed to synchronize the results and maintain mathematical consistency.
-Megatron-SP~\cite{DBLP:megatron-sp} replaces the all-reduce communication with a pair of reduce-scatter and all-gather communications, reducing activation memory footprint without increasing communication cost.

-\textbf{Sequence Parallelism.} Sequence Parallelism (SP) partitions sequences into multiple slices and distributes them among devices in an SP group, introducing communication for self-attention operations.
-SP is typically categorized into two variants: Ulysses-style SP and Ring-style SP.
-DeepSpeed-Ulysses~\cite{DBLP:deepspeed-sp-Ulysses} proposes Ulysses-Style SP, which first performs three all-to-all communications to transform query, key, value, and attention output between \textit{sequence-distributed} shaped $[\frac{S}{d_s}, H, D]$ and \textit{head-distributed} shaped $[S, \frac{H}{d_s}, D]$.
-The inter-node all-to-all communication is finally required to redistribute the attention output along the sequence dimension.
-In contrast, Ring-Style SP~\cite{DBLP:ring-attn, DBLP:LightSeq, DBLP:striped_attn, distflashattn} exemplified by Context Parallelism (CP) performs self-attention through multiple steps, where the keys and values of different slices are exchanged via point-to-point (p2p) communication, which is overlapped with the attention operation.
+\textbf{Sequence Parallelism.} Sequence Parallelism (SP) partitions sequences into multiple slices, introducing communication for self-attention operations, based on which SP is typically categorized into two variants: Ulysses-style SP (USP) and Ring-style SP (RSP).
+USP~\cite{DBLP:deepspeed-sp-Ulysses} introduces four all-to-all communications to transform query, key, value, and attention output between \textit{sequence-distributed} shaped $[\frac{S}{d_s}, H, D]$ and \textit{head-distributed} shaped $[S, \frac{H}{d_s}, D]$.
+The inter-node all-to-all communications are costly, accounting for a large portion of end-to-end time (Fig.~\ref{fig:sp}, $d_s>8$).
+In contrast, RSP~\cite{DBLP:ring-attn, DBLP:LightSeq, DBLP:striped_attn} performs a multi-step online self-attention, where the keys and values of different slices are exchanged via point-to-point (p2p) communication, which is overlapped with the attention operation.
 However, the overlapping is only achievable for sequences longer than 48K (Fig.~\ref{fig:sp}), which is minor in real-world datasets (Fig.~\ref{fig:moti} (b)).